-AG is pleased to announce that Wisconsin Evans Scholars has been recognized as a 2019 Top Project by The Daily Reporter as well as a Learning By Design 2020 – Outstanding Project.
+AG is pleased to announce that Wisconsin Evans Scholars has been recognized as a 2019 Top Project by The Daily Reporter, a Learning By Design 2020 – Outstanding Project as well as a National Association of Home Builders 2020 Best in American Living™ project.
 The Daily Reporter held a virtual event on October 1, 2020 to recognize outstanding achievements by Wisconsin builders, owners, engineers, architects and other construction team members.
 Wisconsin Evans Scholars was selected by a panel of industry experts as one of the Top Projects.

 Learning By Design is the premier source for education design innovation and excellence.
 In the fall 2020 edition of the magazine, they “featured projects that incorporated many of the established principles of next-generation or 21st century design thinking.”
 Wisconsin Evans Scholars was recognized as an Outstanding Project in the College/University – Dorm/Residence category (New Construction/Addition).